 toughness; strengthening mechanisms; toughening mechanisms; creep mechanisms; fatigue crack initiation and propagation; reliability and lifetime prediction.

 MSE 5313 (3 Credits) Theory of the Solid State

 Modern theory of metals.
 Review of quantum theory, elementary wave mechanics, the free electron theory of metals, and the elementary band theory of solids.
 Crystallography, specific heat, dielectrics, magnetism, electrical conductivity.

 MSE 5320 (3 Credits) Investigation of Special Topics

 MSE 5322 (3 Credits) Materials Characterization

 A review of the principal experimental methods used to reveal the microstructure and chemistry of materials.
 Diffraction techniques: x-ray, electron, neutron and proton scattering.
-Photon probes: photon microscopies, x-ray topography and XPS.
+Photon probes: photon microscopes, x-ray topography, and XPS.
 Electron probes: SEM, TEM, EDX, EELS, AES.
 Atom and ion probes: RBS, SIMS, FIM, PIXE.
 Scanned probe microscopies.